-Creamy, dreamy healthy nutella spread is chocolatey, rich and delicious, all while being naturally sweetened for a nutritious alternative to store bought hazelnut spreads.
+Creamy, dreamy healthy nutella is chocolatey, rich and delicious, all while being naturally sweetened for a nutritious alternative to store bought hazelnut spreads.
+So now you can have your cake err Nutella, and eat it too!
+Sugar free Nutella for the win!

 You’ve asked and I’ve answered!
-This recipe comes to you through a reader request for HEALTHY Nutella!
+This recipe comes to you through a reader request for a HEALTHY, sugar free Nutella!

 Is nutella healthy?

-Although marketed as a healthy breakfast item, in my humble opinion, I would say no. Nutella ingredients consist of refined sugar and vegetable oil in higher quantities than the actual healthy component, hazelnuts.
+Although marketed as a healthy breakfast item, in my humble opinion, I would say no. The main ingredients in Nutella include a ton of refined sugar and vegetable oil.
+In fact there’s far more sugar and oil, than hazelnuts.

-As an added bonus, this vegan nutella recipe is also gluten free, soy free and suitable on a whole food plant based (WFPB) diet.
+As an added bonus, this sugar free nutella happens to be gluten free, soy free and vegan, too.

 Is nutella vegan?

-My homemade version is not only a healthier dessert option, but yes, it’s also vegan.
+My homemade version is not only a healthier, sugar free Nutella, but yes, it’s also vegan.
+Perfect for everyone!

 Start by preheating your oven, and then gathering your ingredients.

-Now remove the dish towel and continue to rub and scrape the skins once cool enough to touch, but still warm.
+Now remove the dish towel and continue to rub and scrape the skins using your hands, once cool enough to touch, but still warm. (photos 4-5)

-If you’re using a food processor, be sure to turn it off every 30 seconds or so to prevent it from overheating.
+NOTE: If you’re using a food processor, be sure to turn it off every 30 seconds or so to prevent it from overheating.
 Leave it off for 30 seconds or more and then continue processing.
-Actual processing time took me less than 1 minute.
+Actual processing time took me about 1 minute.
+But depending on your appliance, will take anywhere from 1-5 minutes.

 Now transfer the nut butter to a bowl and set aside.

-(If using a Vitamix, add both at the same time and process into your date paste.)
+NOTE: If using a Vitamix, add both the dates and milk at the same time and process.

-If your appliance is not a powerful one, pre soak your dates for 15 minutes and then drain to yield a smoother date paste.
+NOTE: If your blender or processor is not a powerful one, pre soak your dates for 15 minutes and then drain for a smoother date paste.

-Now return the hazelnut butter to your processor with the date paste.
-Add all remaining ingredients: cocoa powder, vanilla, salt and 1/4 cup + 2 tablespoons of your plant milk.
+Now return the hazelnut butter to your food processor with the date paste.
+Add all remaining ingredients: cocoa powder, vanilla, salt the plant milk. (photo 13)

-Pulse several times until incorporated, adding up to 3 more tbsp of plant milk if a thinner consistency is desired.
+Pulse several times until incorporated, adding up to 3 more tablespoons of milk if a thinner Nutella is desired. (photo 14)

-Transfer your nutella spread to a clean glass jar and keep at room temperature for everyday use.
+Transfer your sugar free nutella to a clean glass jar and keep at room temperature for everyday use.

 How long does homemade nutella keep?

-It was not easy to keep this deliciousness long enough to test this.
+It was not easy to keep this delicious Nutella long enough to test this.
 But I’ve gotten as far as 1 week at room temperature in a sealed glass jar with no spoilage.
-I suspect it may last longer, but who has the patience to try? 🙂
+I suspect it will last longer, but who has the patience to try? 🙂

-You may also refrigerate for up to 3 weeks.
+You may also refrigerate your sugar free Nutella for up to 3 weeks.
 (I hid some in a small container in the back of the fridge, just to make sure!)

 Oh the glorious options!

-- Spread it on toast or make it a sandwich.
+- Spread it on toast or make it a PB & N sandwich.

 - Top some on waffles or pancakes.